ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 expenditure categories), however, their new aggregates will not necessarily match the sum of the categories anymore.
-One way to keep this structure is to add noise only to the aggregates and release the components as ratio of the perturbed aggregates.
-Example 5.22 illustrates this by adding noise to the total of expenditures.
+One way to keep this structure is to add noise only to the aggregates and release the components as ratio of the perturbed aggregates. :numref:`code522` illustrates this by adding noise to the total of expenditures.
 Subsequently, the ratios of the initial expenditure categories are used for each individual to reconstruct the perturbed values for each expenditure category.

-Example 5.22: Noise addition to aggregates and their components

 .. code-block:: R
+   :linenos:
+   :caption: Noise addition to aggregates and their components
+   :name: code522

     # Add noise to totals (income / expenditures)
     sdcInital <- addNoise(noise = 0.5, obj = sdcInitial, variables=c("EXP", "INC"), method="additive")